Kapsime/Spotify-end-to-end_data-pipeline/README.md

 # Spotify-end-to-end_data-pipeline

 ### Introduction
 In this project , I have build and ETL pipeline using spotify API on AWS.
-The pipeline will retreive data from spotify API, transfrom into desired format using AWS lambda and load into AWS data store.
+The pipeline will retreive data from spotify API, transfrom into desired format using Python, Pandas, AWS lambda and load into AWS data store.

 ### Architecture
 ![Architecture Diagram](https://github.com/Kapsime/Spotify-end-to-end_data-pipeline/blob/main/Pipeline_Architecture_AWS.png)